Antisymmetrizer

-In quantum mechanics, an antisymmetrizer $\mathcal{A}$ (also known as antisymmetrizing operator) is a linear operator that makes a wave function of N identical fermions antisymmetric under the exchange of the coordinates of any pair of fermions.
+In quantum mechanics, an antisymmetrizer $\mathcal{A}$ (also known as an antisymmetrizing operator) is a linear operator that makes a wave function of N identical fermions antisymmetric under the exchange of the coordinates of any pair of fermions.
 After application of $\mathcal{A}$ the wave function satisfies the Pauli exclusion principle.
 Since $\mathcal{A}$ is a projection operator, application of the antisymmetrizer to a wave function that is already totally antisymmetric has no effect, acting as the identity operator.

 Mathematical definition

 Consider a wave function depending on the space and spin coordinates of N fermions: